amitkgupta/boshv3/README.md

 the same namespace. `Stemcell`s cannot be mutated.
 Deleting a `Stemcell` custom resource will delete the stemcell from the corresponding BOSH Director.

-### VM Extension
+### Extension

-The `VMExtension` kind of resource provided by the `vmextensions.bosh.akgupta.ca` CRD represents VM extensions that traditionally live in a "Cloud Config".
-This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats VM Extensions as their own, first-class resource.
+The `Extension` kind of resource provided by the `extensions.bosh.akgupta.ca` CRD represents VM extensions that traditionally live in a "Cloud Config".
+This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats Extensions as their own, first-class resource.
 These will be referenceable by name within Instance Groups (not yet implemented).
-Creating one of these VM Extension resources requires simply providing `cloud_properties`.
-This VM extension will be created via the `Team` in the same namespace where the `VMExtension` resource has been created.
-The link between a `VMExtension` and a `Team` is implicit by virtue of being in the same namespace.  `VMExtension`s cannot be mutated.
-Deleting a `VMExtension` custom resource will delete it from from the corresponding BOSH Director.
+Creating one of these Extension resources requires simply providing `cloud_properties`.
+This extension will be created via the `Team` in the same namespace where the `Extension` resource has been created.
+The link between an `Extension` and a `Team` is implicit by virtue of being in the same namespace.  `Extension`s cannot be mutated.
+Deleting an `Extension` custom resource will delete it from from the corresponding BOSH Director.

 ### AZ